RedisGraph/RedisGraph/docs/result_structure.md

 When full entities are specified in a RETURN clause, all data relevant to each entity value is emitted within a nested array.
 Key-value pairs in the data, such as the combination of a property name and its corresponding value, are represented as 2-arrays.

+Internal IDs are returned with nodes and relations, but these IDs are not immutable.
+After entities have been deleted, higher IDs may be migrated to the vacated lower IDs.

 #### Nodes

 The node representation contains 3 top-level elements: